The Awakening (P.O.D. album)

+Background

+The Awakening had a music video for each song, and the group intended to release a full-length film which would tell the storyline behind the concept album.
+They were initially scheduled for release 2010, but due to issues with the record label, the film and videos were never made publicly available, and the album was delayed until 2015.

 Critical reception

-Doug Van Pelt, giving the album four stars for HM Magazine, writes, "When looking back at P.O.D.’s amazing career, there’s probably going to be some landmark albums that stand out in most fan’s minds...
+Doug Van Pelt, giving the album four stars for HM Magazine, writes, "When looking back at P.O.D.'s amazing career, there's probably going to be some landmark albums that stand out in most fan's minds...
 This one is not far behind."
 Awarding the album four out of five stars from CCM Magazine, Matt Conner states, they will "remain at the top", with Howard Benson's production, where it has the theme of a "central character coming to terms with his own mistakes...[giving the album] meaningful depth."
 Mary Nikkel, rating the album four and a half stars at New Release Today, says, "The Awakening easily one of the strongest rock releases of the year, a must-have for longtime fans and newcomers thirsty for some heavy music with substance."
 Indicating in a ten out of ten review at Cross Rhythms, replies, "An album likely to be eventually acknowledged as P.O.D.'s finest ever release."
 Chad Bowar, rating the album three stars from About.com, says, "P.O.D. fans will be intrigued by the wide variety of styles and the memorable songs on The Awakening."